RenderKit/embree/README.md

 `INSTALL`), which is usually not wanted.

 We recommend enabling syntax highlighting for the `.ispc` source and `.isph` header files.
-To do so open Visual Studio 2008, go to Tools ⇒ Options ⇒ Text Editor ⇒ File Extension and add the isph and ispc extension for the "Microsoft Visual C++" editor.
+To do so open Visual Studio, go to Tools ⇒ Options ⇒ Text Editor ⇒ File Extension and add the isph and ispc extension for the "Microsoft Visual C++" editor.